 Next up was pakora from Bangladesh.
 This is one of our favourite savoury treats!
 Spiced cabbage and onions, battered and deep fried.
 Sooo good.

 The incredible scents from other pavilions, such as the chicken kebabs at the Sudan pavilion, kept tempting us to eat even more.

 Alas, we know our limit.
 We decided to admit defeat even though we had only sampled food from 15 of the 67 pavilions over the three days.
 But we also went back more than once to a few tents.
 The Japan, Cambodia, and Scandinavia tents were just a few favourites.

-We had two great disappointments with this years’ heritage festival, though.
+We had two great disappointments with this years’ Edmonton Heritage Days Festival, though.
 One, was that the England pavilion was missing again.
 They had attended for several years, and always had such a lovely display.
 They would even set up an English garden with tables and chairs to sit at while you ate.
 We missed getting scones with cream and jam, and a can of dandelion and burdock root pop to wash them down with.

 But the biggest thing we missed getting this year?
 Croquettes and frites with fry sauce from the Netherlands pavilion.
 This year they really scaled down their menu, and only had poffertjes, the little puffed pancakes dusted with powdered sugar.
 We hope they bring the frites back next year.
 But even if they don’t, the Edmonton Heritage Days Festival is still one of our favourite summer festivals in Edmonton!